platomik/mie-paa/4/README.md

 Since Heuristic is not an exact algorithm we should estimate its solution quality:

 ![Instance2](https://raw.github.com/platomik/mie-paa/master/4/instance2.jpg)

+*Notes:* It looks not bad idea to use Brute force algorithm on small instance sizes.
+It won the race for `Branch and bound` and `Dynamic programing` algorithm. `Heuristic` algorithm achive the best results but in the small instances it has huge relative error.

 ###### Maximum cost, Cmax
 We can exclude `Brute force` algorithm from the resulting plot because of its insensitive to the Cmax parameter.